mars/terraform-heroku-aws-vpc/README.md

 ### As a module

-Invoke this config from another config; see also the [Github example](example/github-module/main.tf).
+Invoke this config from another config:

 ```terraform
 provider "aws" {